-Week 7, October 10 - 14, The Early Republic and the Changing nature of Enslavement No office hours on October 14, all campuses are closed for Fall Break.
+Week 7, October 9 - 13, The Early Republic and the Changing nature of Enslavement

 Readings: Chapter 4, Hard Road to Freedom and documents available in the weekly folder in Blackboard.
 Please read the introduction and first 20 pages of Slave Narratives of the Underground Railroad.